 Don’t freak out when your anus is a little darker than the skin around it: it’s not dirty, the skin is just a little extra pigmented.
 You could bleach it, of course.
 ‘But they use chemicals that are probably really bad for you.
 Better to just leave it.’

 People in a long-term relationship will sometimes decide to do something to get out of a rut.
 Maybe they’ll have sex in an unusual place or introduce a sex toy to spice things up.

 One woman decided it would be a good idea to have sex on top of the sink.
 It wasn’t a great idea, because halfway through, the thing came off the wall.
-They didn’t just break their routine, they also broke the sink.
-And less than ten seconds later, her father-in-law was knocking on the bathroom door to ask what in the hell was going!
+They didn’t just break their routine; they also broke the sink.
+And less than ten seconds later, her father-in-law was knocking on the bathroom door to ask what in the hell was going on!
 She and her boyfriend had a hard time explaining that one.